Wild weather: Early morning thunderstorms, thousands of lightning flashes, bleak day ahead

-A widespread burst of thunderstorms tracked across Northland and Auckland early this morning - with over 1300 lightning flashes detected within an hour.
+A widespread burst of thunderstorms tracked across Northland and Auckland early this morning - and more than 1300 lightning flashes were detected within an hour.

 The hectic morning of weather comes after MetService issued a severe thunderstorm watch for Northland, Auckland, Great Barrier Island, and Coromandel Peninsula last night.

-The warning extends until 9am this morning, with warnings of potentially damaging wind gusts of 110 km/h or more to these areas, and heavy rain with intensities of 10-20 mm/hr.
+The warning extends until 9am today, with potentially damaging wind gusts of 110km/h or more to these areas, and heavy rain with intensities of 10-20mm/hr.

 Showers with cold air will move onto the western parts of the North Island later in the morning, bringing a moderate risk of thunderstorms over western parts from Waitomo to southern Auckland.